create3000/x_ite/docs/_posts/getting-started.md

 src
 : A String value containing the URL to load on page load.
 If no *src* attribute is specified or the *src* attribute is empty, an empty scene will be displayed.

+textCompression
+: A string value that determines how Text.*length* and Text.*maxExtent* are handled, either by adjusting char spacing or by scaling.
+The default value for the *textCompression* attribute is `"CHAR_SPACING"`.
+For a list of possible values see [browser options](/x_ite/reference/browser-services/#browser-options).

 timings
 : A Boolean value (`true` or `false`) to indicate whether the Timings Panel should be displayed.
 The default value for the *timings* attribute is restored from the previous session, otherwise it is `false`.